parisba/SAConEU19/SAConBerlin2019_presentation.md

 ![inline](graph_participants.png)

-^ When we performed our preliminary analysis to give this talk, we had 470 respondents.
+^ PARIS: When we performed our preliminary analysis to give this talk, we had 470 respondents.
 And people are still responding.
 This is an excellent response rate.
 "Data Science", "Software Engineering", "Software Architecture", "Other".

 ---